vegos/amnvolt_v3_firmware/README.md

 Similar mods have been performed by other users, and documented online.

 📷 Photos from before, during, and after the mod are available and a dedicated subfolder with detailed documentatio.

+## 🔄 Update: Post-Mod Battery Drain Test (20h)

+After charging the modified V3 device with a verified, known-good charger (same used with the V2), the battery voltage reached 4.17V according to the device’s internal display.

+    20 hours later, the battery read 4.16V, indicating a very minimal drop of 0.01V.

+    This suggests that the mod is effective in eliminating the primary source of passive drain (i.e. Hi-Z buffer powered from VBAT).

+    Measurements were based on the device’s internal ADC; external multimeter readings may follow later for confirmation.

+This is a significant improvement compared to pre-mod behavior, where voltage dropped by ~0.1V in 30 hours.

+More measurements and validation (e.g., directly across the battery terminals) are planned.